spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 The output produces a single point-in-time data point for each pod.
 Ocean then aggregates the pods' data per workload container.

-The aggregation includes maximum, minimum, and mean resource utilization values, which will be used in the recommendation generation process to ensure that each pod’s utilization is considered properly.

 Using the per-workload container aggregated data points, Ocean makes recommendations based on a mechanism that attempts to even out peaks and troughs in resource demand.
 The Right-Sizing engine runs every hour to generate new recommendations and update existing ones.

 *  Recommendations for decreasing memory requests are based on the maximum memory utilization.
 If the maximum value * (10% overhead + 5% stability margin) > request, the recommendation = [10% overhead * value + value].